PaulDaviesC/Logging-limits.conf/DOC.md

 * auditctl -a exit,always -S munlockall -F exit=-ENOMEM -F success=0 -k memlock
 * auditctl -a exit,always -S mmap -F exit=-EAGAIN -F success=0 -k memlock

-#### Data (data)
+#### Address Space (as)

-This restricts the amount of heap a process can use.
-The heap is allocated to a process via mmap ,mmap2 ,munmap and brk system calls.
-So it these systems calls fail with an exit value ENOMEM then that is due to the fact that the data limit has been hit.
+The memory is allocated to a process via mmap ,mmap2 ,munmap and brk system calls.
+So it these systems calls fail with an exit value ENOMEM then that is due to the fact that the as limit has been hit.

 |System call|ERRNO |
 --- | ---